 In the pilot and the two subsequent runs the number of participating laboratories was 43, 69 and 76, respectively.
 The pass rate for the pilot run was 67%; this increased to 81% at run A and 82% at run B. For two ‘critical samples’, in runs A and B, 22C3 IHC had significantly higher PD-L1 expression than SP263 IHC (p<0.001), whilst the PD-L1 scores for the other 6 samples were similar for all assays.
 In run A the laboratory developed tests (LDTs) using 22C3 scored lower than the commercial 22C3 tests (p=0.01).

 After the initial testing, improvement in performance of PD-L1 IHC is shown for approved and LDT PD-L1 assays.
-Equivalency of approved PD-L1 22C3 and SP263 assays cannot be assumed.
+Equivalency of approved PD-L1 22C3 and SP263 assays cannot be assumed: the scores cross the clinical relevant thresholds of 1% and 50% PD-L1 expression.

 Keywords